apache/royale-docs/component-sets/jewel/jewel-grid.md

 ## Overview

+_THIS FILE IS INCOMPLETE_

-The Jewel Grid class is a [Container](component-sets/jewel/container) for responsive layout of childrens.
+The Jewel Grid class is a [Container](component-sets/jewel/container) for responsive layout of children.